Fabstir/fabstir-llm-sdk/docs/EXECUTIVE_SUMMARY.md

 - **XChaCha20-Poly1305 encryption with forward secrecy** protects all communication
 - **Open source** means full transparency - every line auditable

-Our MVP is complete and production-ready, with fabstir-platformless-ui deployed and operational.
+Our infrastructure is complete and production-ready, with fabstir-platformless-ui deployed and operational.
+The SDK now includes 13 specialized managers, a comprehensive Host CLI with TUI dashboard, marketplace pricing, and full RAG infrastructure.
 With cryptographic security, compliance-by-design architecture, and sustainable economics, Platformless AI is positioned to capture significant enterprise and developer adoption as AI regulation tightens and privacy concerns intensify.

 The convergence of blockchain technology, zero-knowledge cryptography, and decentralized storage creates a unique opportunity to build AI infrastructure that respects user sovereignty, protects intellectual property, and enables permissionless innovation.
 Users are sovereign - in complete control of their data, able to decide what AI and AI agents can access, and share securely with others on their own terms.